wellyshen/react-cool-starter/README.md

 ## To Do

-There're some features I also want to include into this starter boilerplate in the future:
+There're some features I'd like to include into this starter boilerplate in the near future.
+If you have any great ideas or suggestion, feel free to fork this repository and share it to me.

 * [ ] Unit Test
 * [ ] Dynamic Routing
 * [ ] Internationalization

-If you have any great ideas or suggestion, feel free to fork this repository and share it to me ;)